coq-community/coqffi/README.md

 - The “impure mode” determines which framework is used to model impure functions.
 Currently, `coqffi` provides one mode:
   [`FreeSpec`](https://github.com/ANSSI-FR/FreeSpec).
-We expect to support more frameworks in the future, such as [Interactive Trees](https://github.com/DeepSpec/InteractionTrees)
+We expect to support more frameworks in the future, such as [Interaction Trees](https://github.com/DeepSpec/InteractionTrees)

 Besides, it provides several flags to enable certain experimental